MusicalPatterns/cli/README.md

 `musical-patterns-cli stop`

-Stops the server (including one for testing) if it is running.
+Stops the server for the current pattern or service if it is running.

 `musical-patterns-cli switch-back-to-remote service=performer`